vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-plutocracy.md

 than someone who comes from a poor background for doing the same work.
-Research by the Institute for Fiscal Studies with Harvard University and the University of Cambridge found that even with the same education from a prestige university the 10 percent highest- earning male graduates from richer backgrounds earned about 20 percent more than the 10 percent highest earners from relatively poorer backgrounds.<sup>188</sup>
+Research by the Institute for Fiscal Studies with Harvard University and the University of Cambridge found that even with the same education from a prestige university the 10 percent highest-earning male graduates from richer backgrounds earned about
+20 percent more than the 10 percent highest earners from relatively poorer backgrounds.<sup>188</sup>